Hearing Aid Fitting

 Step 3

-Once the sound levels are set to a comfortable level for you, the instruments will be removed from your ears and the Audiologist will go over the following:
+Once the sound levels are set for your hearing loss, the instruments will be removed from your ears and the clinician will go over the following:

 • Insertion into the ear.